anhart/umepio/README.md

 # Generating UMEP inputs

-This package automatically generates the neccesary input data for running UMEP solvers SOLWEIG and URock in the Netherlands.
+This package automatically generates the neccesary input data for running UMEP solver SOLWEIG in the Netherlands.
 It needs to be given a bounding box and an output folder and generates the files needed to run SOLWEIG_GPU.

 Generate all the files at once.